bhecquet/seleniumRobot/doc/chap7_Howto.md

 This way, you can scan test results and do some actions based on results.
 Look at `CustomReporter.java` for example To enable this report, use parameter `-DreporterPluginClasses=my.reporter.CustomClass`

+### 20 Debug running test ###

+For debugging a test, you can:
+- use your IDE to stop at breakpoints.
+For development purpose only
+- use -Ddebug=core: when test is executing outside of dev environment, you will get a log file with all details about which methods are running.
+It's very verbose
+- use -Ddebug=driver: when something wrong happens with browser / driver (crashing, errors, ...), it will log driver and browser behaviour
+- use -Ddebug=gui: it will outline an element before clicking on it or when searching if it's displayed or present.
+As it slows down the test (250 ms for each outline), use it only for demo.